How does the AVERAGEA function (DAX) work?

 Considerations when using the AVERAGEA function

-If you do not want to include logical values and text representations of numbers in a reference as part of the calculation, use the AVERAGE function.
+If you do not want to include logical values and text representations of numbers as part of the calculation, use the AVERAGE function instead.

-Whenever there are no rows to aggregate, the function returns a blank.
-However, if there are rows, but none of them meet the specified criteria, the function returns 0.
-Microsoft Excel also returns a zero if no rows are found that meet the conditions.
+If you don’t have any rows to aggregate, the AVERAGEA function returns a blank.
+If there is and none of them meets the specified criteria, the function returns 0.

 Related Video Tutorials